GrayBeardGovernance/AADAG/README.md

 > **Govern every decision AI helps shape.**

-AADAG is an emerging, decision-centered framework for governing how artificial intelligence influences consequential decisions.
+AADAG is an emerging, decision centered framework for governing how artificial intelligence influences consequential decisions.

 AADAG begins with the decisions AI helps shape: